 MOVING INTO 2014, I notice a theme among my friends’ resolutions: find power in the New Year.
 “Be on top,” “get my share,” “make the universe my b*tch,” “grab the glory” — all of these are on the docket for the next 365 days.
-With so much “taking,” “grabbing” and “stomping” going on around me, I have to remind myself that twenty years ago, one word, in seeming antithesis to this swaggering, reversed my understanding of power.
+With so much “taking,” “grabbing” and “stomping” going on around me, I have to remind myself that twenty years ago one word, in seeming antithesis to all such swagger, reversed my understanding of power.

 In Eastern philosophy, yin and yang represent opposite, interdependent forces.
 The former is sensitive, soft, intuitive; the latter, aggressive, logical, hard.
 The duality of yin/yang exists in everything once we take a closer look: light and dark, soft and hard, give and take, feminine and masculine.
 The paradox is that within each partner of the pair, there is more yin and more yang going on forever like an infinite nesting box.
 For the world to function, both energies must be given their places – though not a fixed position in a hierarchy which subjugates either.
 Equal reverence is required.
 To be aware of yin and yang is to recognize the constant transformation of power dynamics between them.
 In 1994, I was acting in a production of Caryl Churchill’s Cloud 9 when this paradox shifted my understanding of my own sexuality and, simultaneously, my power.